As a figure skater, I've fielded countless questions about my sport. Here are a few of the ones I'm asked most

 - Backward left inside edge

 This variety of edges is used for spin entrances and exits as well as jump entrances and exits.
 Learning how to use your edges is a requirement to progressing as a skater.
 If you cannot execute proper edges, you will not be successful when attempting jumps or spins.
 Without a reasonable level of power or speed, you will also be unsuccessful when attempting jumps or spins.
-It also should be noted, that if you have visible weakness in differing edges that you will have trouble with certain jumps, spins and various moves as you attempt to progress to other skills.
+It also should be noted that if you have visible weakness in differing edges, you will have trouble with certain jumps, spins, and various moves as you attempt to progress to other skills.

 Do not allow this slightly technical explanation deter you.
 As you likely know, skating is fun whether on wheels or ice.
 Many people enjoy years of recreational skating while others compete, coach or run related businesses.
 I highly suggest that people of all ages simply try it.

 Some skaters get dizzy when spinning while others don't.
 I've often wondered if the ones who say they don't get dizzy are fibbing.
 I personally get dizzy for a second or so after spinning, regardless of how centered my spins are.
 What I've always done is simply act as if I am not dizzy and keep moving.
 It helps me to keep moving after a spin rather than suddenly stop.
 At least in my experience, if I've been spinning very fast and stop very suddenly, the dizziness is amplified.
 Even if I suddenly stop the dizziness doesn't interfere with my skating or other moves because it seems to last just for a second or so.